Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Numerical Simulations

-The spatial distribution of the true errors can be compared to the expected error estimates obtained by tempered HMC in Figure~\ref{fig:8} for experiments \#3 and \#4 (the ECMWF simulation is assumed to be the ground truth in both experiments).
+The spatial distribution of the true errors can be compared to the expected error estimates obtained by chilled HMC in Figure~\ref{fig:8} for experiments \#2 and \#3 (the ECMWF simulation is assumed to be the ground truth in both experiments).
 The figure also compares the true and the estimated displacement field overlaid on these error maps.
-We observe that a majority of the error structures at different scale ranges have been fairly characterized in experiments \#3.
+We observe that a majority of the error structures at different scale ranges have been fairly characterized in experiments \#2.
 One may point out a contradiction with the poor estimation of the expected error, revealed by the high $p$-weighted EPE criteria in the related table.
 The latter criteria reveal indeed the low quality of the uncertainty estimates but the criteria remain nevertheless very sensitive to strong local deviations of the expected error estimates, although these deviations may be restricted to certain regions.
-Regarding experiment \#4, we immediately remark important structural differences between the true displacement field and the one estimated by our tempered HMC algorithm.
-The strong differences between the spatial distribution of the true and expected errors are not easily interpretable.
-Although a careful inspection reveals that the displacement fields and the errors share locally some similarities, we are led to think that the ECMWF simulation may deviate significantly from the ground truth data and in consequence constitutes a tricky reference for evaluation, preventing conclusions from being drawn.
+Regarding experiment \#3, we note that the estimates are globally consistent with the ECMWF reference, although there are some structural differences between the actual displacement field and that estimated by our chilled HMC algorithm.
+The differences between the spatial distribution of true and expected errors are not easily interpreted.
+Although close inspection reveals that the displacement fields and errors show some local similarities, we are led to believe that the ECMWF simulation may deviate locally from the ground truth data, and is therefore a tricky benchmark for evaluation, preventing any strong conclusions from being drawn.